APogue/APogue.github.io/projects/organizational-notes.md

 Use a spreadsheet with hidden columns or versioned YAML files to store your first pass, then code again and compare.

+---

+## For situations where impactful factors only apply to a few cases

+- Mention it narratively in your analysis (e.g., in qualitative comparisons or case highlights)
+- Use it as supporting evidence for explaining why a response may have been stronger, faster, or more defensive
+- Avoid coding it into a formal variable unless you can do so consistently

+You can say something like:

+In several high-profile cases, such as [INC-012], internal records released by the university revealed a significant volume of public feedback (e.g., hundreds of emails and community letters), suggesting a level of visibility and pressure not captured by external media metrics alone.
+While this internal engagement was not available across all incidents, its presence in select cases may have amplified administrative responsiveness or public framing.

+This maintains scientific transparency and causal discipline without overcoding or biasing your results.
+You're flagging a potential unmeasured covariate — totally legit (check this across coders, i.e. Claude, etc.)

+And in the case where administrative posts go viral:

+Suggested narrative framing (formal tone):
+In a subset of cases, administrative posts themselves became focal points of public engagement.
+For example, in [INC-014], a university statement posted to social media received over 25,000 views and was widely circulated by students and external media.
+While such amplification is not present across all incidents, its presence in these select cases likely heightened public awareness and influenced both perception and institutional pressure.

+This lets you:

+- Flag it as real and meaningful
+- Avoid systematic coding bias if it's rare
+- Still connect it to variation in admin response or incident salience

+You're treating it as a qualitative explanatory factor, not a coded metric — which is the right move if it’s only in a few incidents.